 The Ripple Effect of Water Investment to the Economy

 Infrastructure upgrades are not only important investments in public health and safety, they also help support the economic health of the communities we serve.
 Economic impact studies show that for every $1 million invested in water infrastructure, upwards of 15 jobs are generated throughout the economy.
+Pennsylvania American Water invested approximately $490 million in 2022 alone to improve our water and wastewater treatment and pipeline systems, supporting more than 7,000 jobs.

 Prioritizing Water/Sewer Main Replacement Projects